Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Machine learning models

+\\ where $\mathcal{N}(i)$ is the set of $k$-nearest neighbors for node $i$, and FCN is a fully connected network that rocesses both the node features $x_i$ of the central particle and the relative differences $x_j - x_i$, enabling the model to learn relational information between particles.
+The resulting features from all neighbors are aggregated using mean aggregation, ensuring permutation invariance across the neighbors.

-The node features are then updated to $x_i^\prime$.
-Multiple layers of the above procedure are applied consecutively, and the node features after every step are concatenated, averaged over the nodes, and then processed by another FCN which also receives the $E_T^{\text{miss}}$ and $\phi_{E_T^{\text{miss}}}$ to obtain a classification.
+The updated node features $x_i^\prime$ are passed through multiple layers of this operation.
+Features from all layers are concatenated, averaged over the nodes, and combined with additional event-level features such as $E_T^{\text{miss}}$ and $\phi_{E_T^{\text{miss}}}$.
+These final features are processed by another FCN to produce the final classification.

+To further improve performance, an attention-weighted aggregation mechanism was explored, replacing the simple mean aggregation with a weighted sum.
+In this approach, attention weights are learned through trainable transformations of the features, allowing the model to assign different importance levels to messages from neighboring particles.
+However, no significant performance improvements were observed compared to the simpler mean aggregation for the event-level classification task.

-We performed a wide hyperparameter scan over the ParticleNet architecture and found no significant difference in performance as long as sufficient capacity is available.
-We thus choose to use the hyperparameter settings recommended in \cite{Qu:2019gqs} and the training procedure of \cite{Li:2022xfc}.
-Our implementation is based on \cite{weaver}.
+A wide hyperparameter scan was performed on the PN architecture, and no significant performance differences were found as long as sufficient model capacity was available.
+Therefore, the hyperparameter settings recommended in Ref. \cite{Qu:2019gqs} were chosen, and the training procedure from Ref. \cite{Li:2022xfc} was followed.
+Our implementation is based on Ref. \cite{weaver}.
+The hyperparameters are detailed in Appendix \ref{appendix:appPN}.